Q: What is the I Ching?

 Q: What I Ching edition should I buy?

-A: There are scores of different versions available.
-You can select one based on your interests, and whether or not you feel the translator or interpreter has done a decent job.
-Some include only the core Zhouyi section.
-Others include both the Zhouyi and the Ten Wings.
+There are scores of different versions of the I Ching.
+You can select one based on your interests, how you connect with the text, its format, and the quality of the translation, interpretation, or commentaries, as well as the durability of the physical book.
+Some versions include only the core Zhouyi section, while others include both the Zhouyi and the Ten Wings.
 The Wings are sometimes grouped separately, and sometimes are sectioned up to be placed with their relevant hexagram.
 Here are some popular, reliable versions, with an asterisk indicating ease of use for beginners:

 *Anthony, Carol: A Guide to the I Ching, 1980.
 Meant to accompany Wilhelm.